farisdou/FarisDou/README.md

 - ☁ Conquering All Domains of Security.

-- 🧠 I'm actively improving my skillset.
+- 🧠 I'm actively improving my skillset, next will be Vulnerability Management.

 - 🗃 I'm currently working on Certifications.

-- 🌍 I'm mostly active Valorant.
+- 🌍 I'm mostly active on Valorant.